Let’s begin by taking a look at a surface level of what these two brands are all about.

-To me – having to look deep and far beyond in Internet forums and image searches just to finally discover the ingredients profile themselves is not only punitive but transpires and affects how I feel about the company themselves.
+To me – having to look deep and far beyond in Internet forums and image searches just to finally discover the ingredients profile themselves proved to be punitive exercise.

 PRUVIT; whilst just as guilty for pushing out as many marketing ego’s as possible – they are nonetheless a company I can somewhat forgive.
-Because they are more transparent in their way of delivering information and engage the audience effectively and as accordingly as expected without any seemingly vague motives.
 PRUVIT; whilst indeed just as visually aggressive – remain clear, engaging and intentional in every way of design and communicable goals.

 Personally, as an end consumer – I detest redundant gimmickry.
 Dough Bites® / Peetopia Stix®, just to name a few.
 All these names do get in the psyche of the consumer over time.
 Into thinking should this be all about them or the customer?

 …Or should I be intrigued by the somewhat confusing message on their banners?
 Have a look at this below.

 What is it that this banner is really trying to promote?
 Is it to burn existing fat and use up the carbs / glycogen stores (despite the contrary where it says “NOT CARBS!”)? …..Or is it to remain exactly as you are (in a state of burning fat) but somehow also encouraging yourself to embrace eating carbs again?

 …Weeks upon writing this article and staring at this banner – I still have no idea as to what they are really trying to say.

 Why not try making these yourself

 What can you do for yourself at your end?
 I shall answer these as two sub questions in return – How much can a single transaction of $150 buys instead? …And how can these supplements be outsourced individually?